-STUDENT NAME COMMENTS (Ex: strengths, weaknesses, suggested exprecessary. periences for future growth): Attach additional sheets if noocsary.
-By checking here, I attest that this evaluation is ba practicum performance.
-The type of direct observation (Supervisor's signature attesting to direct observation) Final Practicum Grade(Satisfacto ory, Fail, Incomplete) Tillal Fracticum Grade ny, ran, moompiete j Supervisor's Signature Date I have read this evaluation, spoke in-person with my super I had. ervisor, and had the opportunity to ask any questions that Student's Signature Date
+STUDENT NAME COMMENTS (Ex: strengths, weaknesses, suggester d experiences for future growth): Attach additional sheets if necessary.
+By checking here, I attest that this evaluation practicum performance.
+The type of direct ob Direct observation is based in part on direct observation of the student's servation was (check one or both): Videotape review (Supervisor's signature attesting to direct observation) Final Practicum Grade(Satis sfactory, Fail, Incomplete) - Cuparvigaria Cignatura Supervisor's Signature Date I have read this evaluation, spoke in-person with my I had. supervisor, and had the opportunity to ask any questions that Student's Signature Date